uncle-barchen/ruqmoi/ruqmoi.md

 If you're new to Divination, we recognize the difficult nature of our language, and recommend you start with a simpler system.
 You could choose a system like the Runes, or the 22 Major Arcana of the Tarot.
-If you intend to keep going and learn to use our more complex system, you could start by learning the meanings we have associated with the Runes or the Tarot Major Arcana.
+If you intend to keep going and learn to use our more complex system, you should start by learning the meanings we have associated with the Runes or the Tarot Major Arcana.

 There are many ways of performing divination, but the easiest ones for us have been: